Heatwaves are Australia's deadliest natural disaster. They have killed more people than bushfires, cyclones and floods put together.

 When you watch a weather report you will see that highs move across Australia from west to east every week or so, and yet we don't have a heatwave every week — so what makes a normal weather pattern turn into a heatwave?

-There are three ways a normal weather week can turn on an extremely dangerous heatwave:
+According to Mr Nairn, there are three ways a normal weather week can turn on an extremely dangerous heatwave:

 Even more epic